Making-Sense-Info/Varese/use-cases/elfe-1.md

   - ...
 - The form itself in .pdf format
 - A documentation in .docx format
+  - Purpose of study
+  - Details on inclusion criteria
+  - Gold standard for filling the form
+  - Calculated variables
+  - ...
-- A description of variables in .xlsm format
+- A description of variables in .xlsm format with hetergeneous formats and information about
+  - Questions
     - Variable name (in form and database)
     - Question label
     - Type
     - Format
     - Description
     - Themes 1, 2, 3, 4 (eg. "développement psychomoteur","activités quotidiennes de l'enfant")
+  - Dictionaries
+    - Value
+    - Label
+  - Weights to apply to some variables
+  - ...

 Only the variables catalog in .xlsm format is informatically parseable.